Who Was Mary Church Terrell?

-Mary Church Terrell was born on September 23, 1863, in Memphis, Tennessee.
-The daughter of small-business owners who were former slaves, she attended Oberlin College.
-Terrell was a suffragist and the first president of the National Association of Colored Women and—at the suggestion of W.E.B.
-Du Bois—a charter member of the NAACP.
-She died in 1954.
+Mary Church Terrell was the daughter of small-business owners who were former enslaved people.
+She attended Oberlin College.
+Terrell was a suffragist and the first president of the National Association of Colored Women and — at the suggestion of W.E.B.
+Du Bois — a charter member of the NAACP.

 An influential educator and activist, Mary Church Terrell was born Mary Eliza Church on September 23, 1863, in Memphis, Tennessee.
-Her parents, Robert Reed Church and his wife, Louisa Ayers, were both former slaves who used their freedom to become small-business owners and make themselves vital members of Memphis' growing black population.
+Her parents, Robert Reed Church and his wife, Louisa Ayers, were both former enslaved people who used their freedom to become small-business owners and make themselves vital members of Memphis' growing Black population.

-Around this time she met Robert Heberton Terrell, a talented attorney who would eventually become Washington, D.C.'s first black municipal judge.
-In 1891 the couple married.
+Around this time she met Robert Heberton Terrell, a talented attorney who would eventually become Washington, D.C.'s first Black municipal judge.
+The couple married in 1891.

 An Activist's Life